MicrosoftDocs/power-platform/power-platform/admin/backup-restore-environments.md

 -   You can't back up the default environment.

--   Sandbox backups are retained for up to 7 days.
+-   Sandbox backups are retained for up to seven days.

 -   Manual backups for production environments that have been created with a database and Dynamics 365 applications enabled are retained up to 28 days.
-Manual backups for production environments that don't have Dynamics 365 applications enabled are retained for 7 days.
+Manual backups for production environments that don't have Dynamics 365 applications enabled are retained for seven days.

 -   Check your expiration date.